adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 #### Configure group mapping

-Before you can synchronize user groups and entitlements, you must create User Groups and Product License Configurations in the Adobe Admin Console, and corresponding groups in your enterprise directory, as described above in
+Before you can synchronize user groups and entitlements, you must create user groups and product configurations in the Adobe Admin Console, and corresponding groups in your enterprise directory, as described above in
 [Set up product-access synchronization](#set-up-product-access-synchronization).